TritonDataCenter/rfd/rfd/0038/README.md

 zone halt.

 The downside is that we'll be hooking in zone-awareness down at the page level.
 A secondary issue is memory capping for projects.
-I think projects are not widely used and not worth adding even more complexity here for that.
+However, projects are not widely used and not worth adding even more complexity here for that.
 Existing project memory capping can be used for anyone who cares about that.
-However, see `Alternative 3` below.
+See also `Alternative 3` below.

 ### Alternative 1